adambard/learnxinyminutes-docs/haxe.html.markdown

     // a public constructor
     public function new(arg:Int){
-        super(); // call the constructor of the parent object, since we extended BaseFooClass
+        super(); // call the constructor of the parent object, since we extended BarClass

         this.public_any= 0;
         this._private = arg;